citrix/terraform-provider-citrix/DEVELOPER.md

 Run [Debugging Provider code in Visual Studio Code](#debugging-provider-code-in-visual-studio-code) again and you will be able to step into the client functions.

 Set a breakpoint in `terraform-provider-citrix/internal/provider/provider.go::Configure`

+## Updating the examples
+When creating or modify the [examples](examples/), take the following steps:
+1. Each example should have a [citrix.tf](examples/basic_azure_mcs_vda/citrix.tf) which specifies both on-premises and cloud provider configurations if applicable.
+2. Run `terraform validate` on the example whenever it is changed.
+This can be run against your local debug provider if needed.
+You will have to comment out one of the provider configurations in `citrix.tf`, be sure to uncomment it before committing.
+3. Update the [examples/README](examples/README.md) when adding new examples.

 ## Handling Terraform lists, sets, and nested objects
 ### Converting to Go native types